zyaeger1/RoA2-Stream-Tool/README.md

 ***Functionallity may change in some menus to ease workflow.**

-For developing, there are some shorcuts to make things easier:
+For developing, there are some shortcuts to make things easier:
 - Press `F5` to reload the GUI.
 - Press `F12` to open the dev console.
 This will also unlock window resolution.